jhKessler/nxtblog-ai/README.md

 # nxtblog.ai

-Generate and publish SEO-optimized articles to your Next.js application within minutes 🚀
+Create and manage your own SEO optimized content with nxtblog.ai 🚀

 ## Features